moogacs/docs.buf.build/docs/reference/images.md

 ## Linting and breaking change detection

-Linting and breaking change detection internally operate on Images that `buf` either produces on the fly, or reads from an external location.
-They represent a stable, widely-used method to represent a compiled Protobuf schema.
-For the breaking change detector, Images are the storage format used if you want to manually store the state of your Protobuf schema.
+Linting and breaking change detection internally operate on Buf images that the `buf` CLI either produces on the fly or reads from an external location.
+They represent a stable, widely used method to represent a compiled Protobuf schema.
+For the breaking change detector, images are the storage format used if you want to manually store the state of your Protobuf schema.
 See the [input documentation](inputs.md#breaking-change-detection) for more details.

-## Creating Images
+## Creating images

-You can create images using `buf build`.
+You can create Buf images using `buf build`.
 If the current directory contains a valid [`buf.yaml`](../configuration/v1/buf-yaml.md), you can building an image with this command:

 ```sh